 - 1/4 teaspoon unrefined sea salt

 - Position rack in center of oven; preheat oven to 400 degrees.
-Place the pear halves on parchment-lined baking sheets, brush with olive oil and roast until tender, about 40 minutes.
+Place the pear halves on parchment-lined baking sheets, brush with olive oil and roast until tender, about 40 minutes *see notes.
 Remove pears from oven and set aside to cool.

 - In a large saucepan over medium-high heat, add the oil.
 Add cranberries, orange zest and ginger.

 - Add wine, orange juice, white raisins, honey, and salt; simmer until mixture is reduced, about 15 minutes.